 3 FinTech unicorns

-10 unicorns have grown in Estonia on this foundation, making it the largest number of unicorns per capita in Europe and depending on how you measure, possibly the world.
+10 unicorns have grown in Estonia on this foundation, making it the largest number of unicorns per capita in Europe and, depending on how you measure it, possibly the world.
 Among them are three FinTechs: Wise, Zego and Veriff.
-But Estonia has even bigger ambitions for the near future – 25 unicorns by 2025!

 Continuously developing the ecosystem